annie2010/Terraform-1/exercises/06/README.md

 }
 ```

-Next, create a `variables.tf` file so we can capture `student_alias` to pass it through to our module:
+* next, create a `variables.tf` file so we can capture `student_alias` to pass it through to our module:

 ```hcl
 variable "student_alias" {